 RC Propeller Pitch Speed Calculator

-Calculate the theoretical pitch speed of an RC aircraft or drone based on propeller pitch, diameter, and motor RPM.
+Calculate theoretical pitch speed of an RC plane or drone propeller from pitch, diameter, and RPM.

 Theoretical Pitch Speed